 Day 11: Departure.
 The tour ends this morning as you are taken to the airport to meet your departing flight.

-PACE: Relaxed to moderate.
+PACE: Moderate.
 This tour is designed to be an introduction to Neotropical birds, and is run at a fairly relaxed pace; the guide will attempt to show you representatives of all the major neotropical families, even if they are common birds.
 While finding the regional endemics is a secondary focus of the tour, you will still see quite a lot of them, and you certainly do not have to be a novice to enjoy this trip.
 Lodges in Costa Rica don’t usually offer early breakfasts, and depending on breakfast times, there may be an optional pre-breakfast walk at 6:00am, with breakfast usually starting at around 6:30am or 7:00am; after breakfast the main morning birding will begin.
 Except for days that we travel between lodges, there will usually be some downtime after lunch to relax.
 There will be a couple of nightbirding outings, but they are completely optional if you prefer to relax in the lodge instead.
 Drives of four hours are necessary on two or three days.

 PHYSICAL DIFFICULTY: Easy to moderate.
 Most of the birding at the lowland sites will be on flat or slightly inclined tracks and trails (and many of the trails at La Selva are paved).
 On day 2, there is a more difficult trail that is moderately steep and sometimes slippery.
 Three other days of the trip will also involve some trails in the mountains, but they are well-made and there are only a few steep sections.
 A walking stick can help prevent falls on the mountain trails.
 You can expect to walk around 2-3 miles (3.2-4.8 km) per day on average, and the walking is done at a rather slow pace.
 A few hours of one morning will be spent at high elevation (10,500 ft/3200 m), however all accommodation is located at 7200 ft (2200 m) or lower.